bmeck/I-D/javascript-mjs/draft.md

 The media type registrations herein are divided into two major categories: the sole media type "text/javascript" which is now in common usage, and all of the media types that are obsolete.

-For both categories, The ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
+For both categories, the ECMAScript media types are to be updated to point to a non-vendor specific standard undated specification of ECMAScript.
 In addition, a new file extension of .mjs is to be added to the list of file extensions with the restriction that it must correspond to the Module grammar of {{ECMA-262}}.
 Finally, the {{HTML}} specification uses "text/javascript" as the default media type of ECMAScript when preparing script tags; therefore, "text/javascript" intended usage is to be moved from OBSOLETE to COMMON.

 These changes are to be reflected in the IANA Media Types registry in accordance with {{RFC6838}}.